sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 {{% alert color="primary" %}}

-You can download the sample file of the following examples from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Form%20fields.docx).
+You can download the sample file of the following examples from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Form%20fields.docx).

 {{% /alert %}}

+The following code example shows how to get a collection of form fields:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-FormFieldsGetFormFieldsCollection.py" >}}
+{{< gist "aspose-words-gists" "b09907fef4643433271e4e0e912921b0" "form-fields-get-form-fields-collection.cs" >}}

 You can get a particular form field by its index or name.

 The following code example shows how to access form fields:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-FormFieldsGetByName.py" >}}
+{{< gist "aspose-words-gists" "b09907fef4643433271e4e0e912921b0" "form-fields-get-by-name.cs" >}}

 The [FormField](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/formfield/) properties allow you to work with form field name, type, and result.

 The following code example shows how to work with form field name, type, and result:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-FormFieldsWorkWithProperties.py" >}}
+{{< gist "aspose-words-gists" "b09907fef4643433271e4e0e912921b0" "form-fields-work-with-properties.cs" >}}

 ## Format Form Fields